Search Services

 Frequently asked questions (FAQs)

-What happens after referral has been made?
+What happens after a referral has been made?

 If we need to show you more complex equipment or assess you further, we will arrange to see you in clinic.
 We will contact you with appointment details.

-We will also send you information including
+We can also send you information about where you can hire wheelchairs locally

 What don’t we provide?